 “New Collection” allows you to create a one level hierarchy for items in your “Projects” and “My Blocks” tabs.
 When you select “New Collection”, a new item in that tab will be created.
 You can then click on the rightmost area of item entries (the area with the stacked horizontal lines icon), and then drag them onto the newly created hierarchical category.
 You open and close that category by clicking on its entry once.

 To open an existing “Project" or “My Blocks”, you can double click on it and it will appear in a tab in the blueprint area.

 Alternatively, you can select it with one click, then select “Open” from the “Blocks” pull down menu.

 To rename an item in a right rail palette, click on the text for the name and use the delete key and text keys to rename.
-You cannot rename items in the built-in “Hardware” and “Software” tabs.
+You cannot rename items in the built-in “Hardware” and “Library” tabs.